 There are 4 dedicated wheelchair spaces in the Dress Circle, with transfer seating available to aisle seats if preferred.
 The Stalls, Royal Circle and Balcony are not accessible with a wheelchair.
 There is no specific adapted toilet, but the one to the left of the auditorium has a ramp and 64cm-wide doorways.
 There are no steps to the Dress Circle bar, and drinks can be brought to patrons in their seats if required.

 The famous Rocky Horror Show made its London debut at the theatre in 1979, and notable performers such as Michael Gambon, Ewan McGregor, Maureen Lipman, Kim Cattrall, Alan Bennett and Joseph Fiennes have all taken to the stage at some point in the theatre’s history.
 As its new name suggests, the work of Harold Pinter has been a consistent influence in the theatre’s development; renditions of his plays including The Homecoming, The Caretaker and The Betrayal have all seen major success at the theatre.
 Other significant plays by other writers include Donkey’s Years, Boeing-Boeing, Sunset Boulevard, Birdsong and The Children’s Hour.
-The current production is Alan Ayckbourn’s Absent Friends, a quintessentially British comedy of manners.
+In 2013 it played host to award-winning new Almeida play Chimerica before a revival of Jez Butterworth's Mojo starring Rupert Grint and Ben Whishaw.
+The theatre is currently home to Sunny Afternoon a musical about the early life of Kinks founder member Ray Davies.